-Q: Who is responsible for the clearing of wheelchair ramps?
+Q: What is the schedule for clearing of priority crosswalks and wheelchair ramps?

-A: Streets Division.
-Crosswalk snow removal is begun with the Isthmus Pedestrian Corridor being taken care of first along with the School/Handicap crosswalk list.
+A: Crosswalk snow removal is begun with the Isthmus Pedestrian Corridor being taken care of first along with the School/Handicap crosswalk list.
 8 crews, citywide, are assigned for 3 consecutive nights to begin crosswalk snow removal.
 Crosswalk snow removal continues throughout the normal workday as well.
 Crosswalk snow removal continues until the entire City has been checked.
 (This process takes 3-4 weeks to complete.
 When there's a storm, we clear City-owned sidewalks and the School/Handicap Crosswalk lists are maintained during regular business hours during a storm.
-Parks and City Engineering are also involved in maintaining City Bike Paths during and after a snow event.
-The main bike routes are maintained starting at 4:00 a.m. on weekdays in order to be traversable by the morning commute.

 Q: What can I do about snowplows that block my driveway with snow?

 Q: What do I do if I'm not going to be home for an extended period of time and there is a snowfall?

-A: If the homeowner is not at home or otherwise unable to clear snow, he/she must get someone to shovel their sidewalk.
+A: If the homeowner is not at home, or is otherwise unable to clear snow, they must get someone to shovel their sidewalk.

 Q: What does the City of Madison do about snow & ice during the winter?

 A: Here are the City of Madison Procedures for Snow & Ice Control.